 Practical Self-Defense Workshops

-Take a deep dive into the many sides of effective self-defense, including legal rights and Use of Force frameworks in Canada, identifying potentially dangerous people and situations, decision-making, de-escalation techniques, physical defense techniques, and aftercare.
-Our two-day, 8-hour program will cover a range of situations, from the mundane to the life-threatening, and help you build a healthy, realistic relationship with violence and risk.
-In Day 2 of this workshop, students will have the opportunity to participate in several tactical self-defense scenarios, and practice their decision-making, de-escalation, and physical response skills in a realistic context.
-This course has been designed with civilians in mind, and no prior martial arts or physical experience is required.
+Take a deep dive into the many sides of effective self defense, including legal rights and Use of Force frameworks in Canada, identifying potentially dangerous people and situations, decision-making, de-escalation, physical defense, and aftercare.
+Our two-day, 9-hour program covers a range of situations, from the mundane to the life-threatening, and helps you build a healthy, realistic relationship with violence and risk.
+In Day 2 of this workshop, students have the opportunity to participate in several tactical self-defense scenarios, and practice their decision-making, de-escalation, and physical response skills in a realistic context.

-We offer a mixed-gender course, as well as a Womens' Only Self-Defense Workshop.
-In this version, instructors Courtney Rice and Kaja Sadowski cover the same legal, psychological, and practical material, with a special focus on the dangerous situations and social pressures that affect women most strongly.
+We offer mixed-gender courses, as well as a Womens' Only Self Defense Workshop.
+In this version, instructors Courtney Rice and Kaja Sadowski cover the same legal, psychological, and practical ground, with a special focus on the dangerous situations and social pressures that affect women most strongly, and the different problem-solving tools available to them.
 The single-gender course is run entirely by women, and is open to all female-identified and femme-identified students, in accordance with our gender accessibility policy.

 Short Group Presentations and Workshops

-Not everyone can dedicate a full weekend to their self-defense training, and many groups prefer a shorter format for their volunteers or employees to get vital information quickly.
-We offer 1-hour presentations and 2-hour mini-workshops tailored to larger groups.
-These sessions aim to teach students how to deal with unsafe situations that are uncomfortable and unsafe, but not actually life-threatening.
-How do you effectively diffuse a confrontation with a creep at the bar who doesn’t value boundaries, or a street harasser, or a problem customer in your workplace?
-There are a lot of intermediate, lower-risk techniques that you can use to de-escalate or escape a dangerous situation without getting into a fight.
-Let us teach you how to use observation, verbal de-escalation, and simple physical techniques to address the situations that you’re most likely to face.
+Not everyone can dedicate a full weekend to their self-defense training.
+We offer 1 hour and 2 hour presentations and 2-4 hour workshops tailored to larger groups.
+Our basic sessions teach students how to deal with unsafe situations that are uncomfortable and unsafe, but not actually life-threatening.
+How do you escape or defuse a confrontation with a creep at the bar who doesn’t value boundaries, or a street harasser, or a problem customer in your workplace?
+There are a lot of intermediate, lower-risk techniques that you can use to address a dangerous situation without getting into a fight.
+Let us teach you how to use observation, verbal de-escalation, and simple physical techniques to solve the problems that you’re most likely to face.